Considering a move to the Hawaiian Islands? You won’t regret it! Here are 10 things I wish I knew before I moved to Hawaii…

 7. It’s the SHAKA, not the..ahem…shocker.

 8. Rust is real.
 I’m a huge fan of metal frames, so when we moved here, I happily went about putting them all over our walls and shelves.
 Then one year later, I couldn’t figure out why the “tarnish” wasn’t going away.
 It wasn’t tarnish — it was rust.
 And it will invade every metal object exposed to the open ocean air up and including your television if you’re lucky enough to live close enough to the water.
-Ack!

 9. Your GPS from the mainland might not recognize all the roads here.
 Don’t let it stress you out — some of the best adventures I’ve gone on were because we got lost!
-I also highly recommend the Waze app for navigating in and out of the sometimes treacherous traffic!
+I also highly recommend the Waze app for navigating in and out of the notoriously treacherous traffic!

 10. And finally, embrace the culture here.
 Hawaii has some of the most interesting historic stories and cultural background I’ve ever encountered.
 Not to mention all the delicious local food and friendly people!
+Take some time to go “off the beaten path” and if you need any recommendations here is how to cut the cliché and live like a local on Oahu.

 *This post originally went live in 2015 – whoa!
 But I have updated it a bit and added some new things 🙂